lihaoyi/macropy/readme.md

 # (u'Nigeria',)
 ```

 In general, apart from the translation of generator expressions (and their guards) into `SELECT` an `WHERE` clauses, the rest of the functionality of SQL (like the `.order_by()`, `.limit()`, etc. functions shown above) is accessed as in the [SQLAlchemy Expression Language](http://docs.sqlalchemy.org/ru/latest/core/tutorial.html#ordering-grouping-limiting-offset-ing).
-See the [unit tests](https://github.com/lihaoyi/macropy/blob/master/macropy/macros2/linq_test.py) for a fuller set of examples of what PINQ can do, or browse the docs for the [SQLAlchemy Expression Language](http://docs.sqlalchemy.org/ru/latest/core/tutorial.html)
+See the [unit tests](https://github.com/lihaoyi/macropy/blob/master/macropy/macros2/linq_test.py) for a fuller set of examples of what PINQ can do, or browse the SQLAlchemy docs mentioned earlier.

 PINQ demonstrates how easy it is to use macros to lift python snippets into an AST and cross-compile it into another language, and how nice the syntax and semantics can be for these embedded DSLs.
 PINQ's entire implementation comprises about [100 lines of code](https://github.com/lihaoyi/macropy/blob/master/macropy/macros2/linq.py), which really isn't much considering how much it does for you!